In this article

 # Monitoring journey event usage

 To view your current journey event usage, click the gear icon, then select Usage and Billing.
-Under Journey Events, you'll see how many journey events have been tracked for the current month for each project.
+Under Journey Events, you'll see how many journey events have been tracked for the current month for your organization, and for each project.

 # Tracking journey campaign performance